 Another request from industry was for future Location Tracking Application for Emergency Services (LAES) in disaster situations.
 The scope of initial compatibility studies performed by CEPT was already presented in CEPT Report 34 [17].
 The intended users of the equipment are services or agencies, recognised and defined as such by the national administration, responsible for public safety.
 A questionnaire was also developed within CEPT so as to better assess and confirm the needs for such application.
 The questionnaire helped clarifying the intended market for this equipment.
 The main conclusion was that there is a clear need for equipment such as LAES for fire and rescue services.
 Based on the answers provided, 86% of the organisations have a clear need for such system and 72% of the organisations are ready to buy such a system, depending on the cost.
 The results of studies on the impact of LAES systems on radio services operating in the band 3.4–4.8 GHz are presented in ECC Report 170 [9].
 This led to ECC/REC/(11)10 [10] in response to a demand for UWB LAES Application.
 The ECC Recommendation should ensure that frequency bands are available on a harmonised basis to enable the introduction of UWB devices in a timely manner and ensuring economies of scale while ensuring protection of existing applications or services.

 Both, LT2 and LAES are non-consumer like applications which may need in future a specific regulation.
-The ECC Recommendations (11)09 and (11)10 describe registration/coordination requirements to ensure compatibility with primary service protection requirements for LT2 and LAES.
+The ECC Recommendation (11)09 describes registration/coordination requirements to ensure compatibility with primary service protection requirements for LT2.
+The ECC Recommendation (11)10 describes technical and coordination requirements to ensure compatibility with primary services for LAES systems.
 The present Report does not propose to include these applications in the next update of Commission Decision 2006/771/EC.

 CEPT also received a request from industry for the use of UWB applications on-board aircraft and conducted a co-existence study considering UWB applications on-board aircraft and existing radio services in the frequency bands from 3.1 GHz to 4.8 GHz and from 6.0 GHz to 8.5 GHz as in ECC Report 175 [33].
 ECC/DEC/(12)03 [11] for UWB applications on-board aircraft operating in the frequency range from 6 GHz to 8.5 GHz has been developed.